 All employees with six months’ service or longer have the right to request flexible working.
 Most flexible working applications are made by employees who have childcare or other caring obligations.
 However, many employers are not aware of their legal obligations in relation to flexible working and reject applications, giving rise to claims such as constructive dismissal and/or discrimination as well as a breach of the rules on flexible working.

 We can help you with your application for flexible working.
 If your application has been declined, we can help you with advice on your legal position and on how you can deal with a situation where you do not want to work the hours required by your employer.
 This will often involve either agreeing with your employer that you leave with a settlement or filing a tribunal claim if you and your employer cannot agree terms.

 Employers often include post-termination restrictive covenants in contracts of employment.
-These are clauses designed to prevent departing employees from soliciting or dealing with the employer’s clients, misusing its confidential information, ‘poaching’ skilled employees and, in certain situations, preventing them from competing with the employer.
+These are clauses designed to prevent departing employees from soliciting or dealing with the employer’s clients, misusing its confidential information, ‘poaching’ skilled employees and, in certain situations, preventing them from working for a competitor.

 We will advise you on the enforceability of the relevant clause either when you begin employment and sign the contract, or on your termination of employment.
-We can also provide tactical advice in responding to an employer’s attempts to enforce the restrictions and in defending any claims against you.
+We can also provide tactical advice in responding to an employer’s attempts to enforce the restrictions in pre-litigation correspondence and will work with our dispute resolution team, in defending any claims against you.

 We may also be able to act for your new employer as it is not unusual for proceedings also to be threatened / instigated on the grounds against them, on the grounds that your new employer induced you to breach your contract of employment